ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ## Document what a corrected DNS record should be.

- The following should be listed in the MX record:
+ The following should be added to the DNS MX record:

     * starwars.com mail exchanger = 1 asltx.l.google.com
     * starwars.com mail exchanger = 5 asltx.2.google.com